Luz-del-Alba/governance/README.md

 Luz del Alba™ platform is mounted in an Ubuntu VM instance on Azure cloud.

-Since we are using docker to release the artifacts, within the VM we are managing Docker Swarm.
+Since we are using docker to release the artifacts, within the VM we are using `Docker Swarm`.

 ### CI/CD